cgarren/beat-bracket/README.md

 ## TODO
 ### High
 - **Add social features like following user profiles and sharing entire profiles instead of just brackets**
 - **Social Feature: Let people vote on tracks to make a communal bracket when they aren't at the same computer (bracket permissions required).
 Also maybe have like 24 hours for the first rounds, another day for the second round etc...
-Basically let people maker a brackt together**
+Basically let people make a bracket together.
+If this is implemented correctly, it should basically let all of sigep vote on songs and make a bracket together.
+You could even do global brackets with millions of votes**
 - **Add stats like “10 people also ranked xxx song first" or percentage of people maybe.
 Show artist stats when the user finishes a bracket**
+- **Add a winner line with album art and better animation**
+- **Play winning song when bracket is complete**
+- **Let people reseed brackets by drag and drop**
+- Let people fill out a bracket that someone else made
 - Publish site and get some beta feedback
 - Make this page better/shift todos to another tracking system or file
 - Make cgarren.github.io slightly more attractive